 Sign up to get my test-oriented code snippets.

 I can relate to that.
 At one job, I had to fight for permission to write unit tests of view controllers!
 The permission granted was only partial at first: I was allowed to write such tests as long as they were kept in a target that wasn’t run on the build server.
 This was a major pain for me!
 It meant that any time a developer made a change that broke my tests, neither they nor I knew about it.
 (After a couple of months, I finally moved these tests to the regular test target.)

 So the question of whether one should write unit tests against view controllers is either a question you ask, or one you will be asked.
 I have good reasons for what I do.
 But the real benefit is in the reason behind the reasons.
 Read on, and I’ll show you what I mean.

 I’ve run across a couple of common objections to unit testing view controllers.
 And not just view controllers, but testing interactions with any system APIs.

 “It doesn’t make sense to test UI that way.”

 It’s important to understand that unit tests don’t test UI.
-They test code.
+They test code and configuration.
 And that can certainly include UI code.

 People who make this objection usually have an alternative in mind.
 Let’s look at those in the next section.